 At MPBC, Connor is currently serving as a Regulatory Data Specialist, focusing on regulatory affairs and data sciences.
 He is involved in regulatory writing, submission processes, and data analysis and quality assurance.
 In Connor’s free time, he enjoys caring for his Australian Shepherd, Troy, and is interested in sound wave and music production.

-At MPBC, Charlotte is currently serving as a Senior Clinical Research Associate, supporting the management of MDMA and marijuana studies.
+At MPBC, Charlotte is currently serving as Clinical Trial Lead, supporting the management of MDMA and marijuana studies.
 She supports, trains, and monitors multiple sites, ensuring quality research and compliance.
 She is hopeful that her passion for improving the quality of life for those suffering with mental illness and determination to make scientific research more efficient will be beneficial to MAPS’ important and necessary work.
 In her free time, Charlotte can be found doing yoga, snuggling her cats, or playing board games late into the night.

 Clinical Research Associate